safurasohail0504-design/AI-SOC-Analyst-Dashboard/README.md

 # AI-SOC-Analyst-Dashboard
-The AI SOC Analyst is a Streamlit-based security dashboard designed to streamline and automate the incident investigation workflow for cybersecurity teams
+The AI SOC Analyst is a Streamlit-based security dashboard designed to streamline and automate the incident investigation workflow for cybersecurity teams.
+Daily, SOC analysts spend hours manually sifting through thousands of raw, unstructured security logs.
+Our solution automatically parses logs to extract key Indicators of Compromise (IOCs)—such as malicious IP addresses, domain names, file hashes, and emails—and leverages Generative AI to generate real-time severity scores, threat timelines, and MITRE ATT&CK framework mappings.
+By keeping a human-in-the-loop design, the dashboard provides clear, actionable response recommendations while leaving final approval to the security analyst, drastically reducing response time without sacrificing control.